Last updated 8 June 2020

 This remote pocket we’ve stopped at for the night is called Bjarkarholt.
-In the west of Iceland, this place is a tiny blip on the road map (refer map at the end of post.)
-There are four houses and one of them is our guest house (home) for the night.
+In the west of Iceland, this place is a tiny blip on the road map (refer to the map at the end of post.)
+A cluster of houses and one of them is our guesthouse (home) for the night.

 Our host, Rognvaldur, a tall Viking type (I’m trying not to stereotype here) has welcomed us to his guest house.
-After quickly showing us around the kitchen and lounge, Rognvaldur pointed out the hot pool across the road, which we are making a beeline towards.
-Even though it’s a brisk four degrees and the chilly wind is blowing, seemingly straight from Greenland (the next island across the Denmark Strait) I’m still keen for my first Icelandic hot pool experience.
+After quickly showing us around the kitchen and lounge, Rognvaldur suggested the hot pool across the road, which we are making a beeline towards.
+Even though it’s a brisk four degrees and the wind is blowing chilled air from the icecaps, seemingly straight from Greenland (the next island across the Denmark Strait) I’m still keen for my first Icelandic hot pool experience.
 The previous night at Stykkisholmur, Amy and I considered visiting the local thermally heated pool but too tired from driving for most of the afternoon after flying into Keflavik, we decided to pass on the experience, despite our B&B host suggesting it was a town highlight.
 (Amy was still in recovery mode from some dreaded cough she carried for most of the trip around Scotland.)

 Quieter in the West